poppy-project/poppy-docs/en/programming/snap.md

 ```bash
 poppy-services poppy-ergo-jr --snap --poppy-simu
 ```
-> **Warning** poppy-simu is only available for poppy-ergo-jr. Other creatures are only supported in V-REP.
+> **Warning** poppy-simu is only available for poppy-ergo-jr. Other creatures are only supported in CoppeliaSim.

 It will open a Snap_!_ tab in your web browser for a simulated poppy-ergo-jr.
 If it is not automatically done, you can open Snap with preloaded blocks at **[simu.poppy-project.org/snap/](http://simu.poppy-project.org/snap/#open:https://raw.githubusercontent.com/poppy-project/pypot/master/pypot/server/snap_projects/pypot-snap-blocks.xml)** and the robot viewer at **[simu.poppy-project.org/poppy-ergo-jr](http://simu.poppy-project.org/poppy-ergo-jr)**.